Short Course

 Participants will gain hands-on experience with setting up and running integrated tests and interpreting their results.
 By the end of the course, participants will have a basic understanding of how the combined strengths of Sandia Dakota and Delft SWASH can support comprehensive research studies.

-On-site PCs will be pre-loaded with the necessary software for hands-on training.
-Students who prefer to bring their own laptops are encouraged to install the necessary software prior to the start of the course:
+There will not be PCs.
+Students need to bring their own laptops with the following software installed prior to the start of the course:

 The short course will be given by Assist. prof. Damjan Bujak, University of Zagreb